Home

 Yes, he could keep the beat like a metronome, but he also had an insatiable ear for new artists.
 Even in the sixth grade he could imitate musicians like the Beatles, Elton John and others from the British revolution.
 As the year’s passed, he picked up the piano chords so easily, he was the envy of many of his classmates.
 His singing and piano playing were precursors to his starting of the group, Tumbleweed.
 When we went on high school retreats to places like Wernersville, PA, David was there to lead us through the latest songs by Steve Winwood, Cat Stevens, Bread and rock musicians from Woodstock.

 As David matured he became more than just a cover artist for other bands, he started writing his own words and chords in high school.
 Scott Dunbar recalls the prophetic lyrics to a song he sang at Steak & Ale in Towson: When I’m without you, nothing seems to go my way … ‘Cause I’ve tried it before and it just doesn’t work out right.
-After high school, he pursued a solo singing career.
-He performed at the Carousel Hotel in Ocean City and Four Corner’s Inn in Jacksonville.
-David met his future wife, Karen Jankowski, while performing at the Carousel Hotel restaurant.

-Bill Zorzi became the keeper of the David Bollinger archives.
+Bill Zorzi, a Loyola classmate, became the keeper of the David Bollinger archives.
 He collected over 43 audio tapes of David singing and put them on a CD, which he gave to the family members on David’s 50th birthday.
 There may be stray tapes with few other Bollinger originals, but they would be in boxes in Nick Bollinger’s basement for discovery at a later time.

 Image result for keith richards

 Sr. Arnold version — “I was walking back from the Giant on York Road with a can of tomatoes, when I got jacked by this guy who jumped me from out of the shadows.
 The poor fella fled on foot, after I nailed his ass with a can of Muir Glen Organic Crushed Tomatoes ‘n Basil.
 He’ll not be eating or smooching for sometime, I suspect.
-I got him full swing, right on the button.”
+I got him full swing, right on the button, teeth realigned.”